cadenwurzbacher/condensed-candidate-filings-data/README.md

 uv run pytest -v
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.